zhousarah/azure-compute-docs/articles/service-fabric/how-to-managed-cluster-networking.md

    ```

 2. Deploy your IPv6 enabled managed cluster.
 Customize the [sample template](https://github.com/Azure-Samples/service-fabric-cluster-templates/tree/master/SF-Managed-Standard-SKU-2-NT-IPv6) as needed or build your own.
-   In the following example, we'll create a resource group called `MyResourceGroup` in `westus` and deploy a cluster with this feature enabled.
+   In the following example, we create a resource group called `MyResourceGroup` in `westus` and deploy a cluster with this feature enabled.
    ```powershell
     New-AzResourceGroup -Name MyResourceGroup -Location westus
     New-AzResourceGroupDeployment -Name deployment -ResourceGroupName MyResourceGroup -TemplateFile AzureDeploy.json
    ```
    After deployment, your clusters virtual network and resources will be dual-stack.
-As a result, the clusters frontend load balancer will have a unique dns address created for example, `mycluster-ipv6.southcentralus.cloudapp.azure.com` that is associated to a public IPv6 address on the Azure Load Balancer and private IPv6 addresses on the VMs.
+As a result, the clusters frontend load balancer has a unique dns address created for example, `mycluster-ipv6.southcentralus.cloudapp.azure.com` that is associated to a public IPv6 address on the Azure Load Balancer and private IPv6 addresses on the VMs.

 <a id="byovnet"></a>
 ## Bring your own virtual network
-This feature allows customers to use an existing virtual network by specifying a dedicated subnet the managed cluster will deploy its resources into.
-This can be useful if you already have a configured VNet and subnet with related security policies and traffic routing that you want to use.
+This feature allows customers to use an existing virtual network by specifying a dedicated subnet the managed cluster deploys its resources into.
+This can be useful if you already have a configured virtual network and subnet with related security policies and traffic routing that you want to use.
 After you deploy to an existing virtual network, it's easy to use or incorporate other networking features, like Azure ExpressRoute, Azure VPN Gateway, a network security group, and virtual network peering.
 Additionally, you can [bring your own Azure Load balancer](#byolb) if needed also.

 > [!NOTE]
 > When using BYOVNET, managed cluster resources will be deployed in one subnet.